JaJiang316/chalkboard/README.md

 [Chalkboard Website](https://davidguzman1999.github.io/chalkboard/index.html)

 David Guzman
 - During this assignment I completed the HTML for the professor side of the website.
 During this stage of the website, I tried to make the website have a flow without having any deadends in the site.
 Making each link link to another page was something that I tried to achive during this D1.
+I have also completed the admin side of the website.
+In the admin side I added pages to see the currently enrolled, courses available, and data history for the students, courses and history of users searches and results.